gemini-hlsw/lucuma-react/README.md

 1. Add the module(s) to the build, and add them to the root aggregate prjoect.
 2. If there is more than one module (e.g. facade+demo), create a root project to aggregate them.
 3. Add the aggregate (or the sole module) to the projects list.
 This adds a separate CI job.
-4. `yarn add --dev` to the `package.json` in the root.
+4. Use `yarn add --dev` to add the npm dep to the `package.json` in the root.
 Except for any type-related dependencies for ScalablyTyped, see the next step.
 5. Type-related dependencies should be put in a `package.json` specific for that module as a normal dep (not a dev dep).
 This helps to focus ScalablyTyped on generating facades specifically for that dep.
 Also, make sure to register that `package.json` with the dependabot config

 This repo uses a single `package.json` at the root that is used by all the modules.
 This ensures that the version of shared dependencies are kept in sync.
 However, each module has its own `yarn.lock`, mostly because this is how ScalaJS Bundler wants it.
 Unfortunately, this means that all the lockfiles must be kept synchronized.